loranger32/yocm/README.md

 An XML file ships with the daily zip archive provided by the _Moniteur Belge_, and makes the link between a publication and the relevant entity, using the CBE number.

-The engine just links the CBE number to the publication in the DB, and its done.
+The engine just links the CBE number to the publication in the local DB, and its done.

 Additionally, with the data publicly available from the CBE, that is stored in your local DB, you get additional info such as the address, denominations, branch.